ardamz/my-demo/Step34.md

 # Continous Integration Pipeline For Tooling Website

  ## STEP 1.  **Base infrastructure automation (VPC | Subnets)**
-In my project file, i created a `main.tf` file, inserted the codes below, then ran the `terraform init` command the initialize terrfaorm in that directory.
+In my project file, I created a `main.tf` file, inserted the codes below, then ran the `terraform init` command the initialize terrfaorm in that directory.

 1. I created an EC2 instance based on Ubuntun 22.04 and named it `Jenkins`, to install Jenkins, I ran the following commands;
  ```bash